mrozanski/mrozanski.github.io/src/posts/making-AI-fit-my-workflow.md

 - Context that survives tool churn
 - And a reliable way to remind *myself* where I left off

 This last point matters.
-Nate’s advice to keep a physical notepad on your desk and always write down where you stopped works because it externalizes working memory.
+The simple idea of keeping a physical notepad on your desk and always write down where you stopped works because it externalizes working memory.
 I started doing that too.
 What I wanted was to **fold that habit into my digital workflow**, in a way models could also use.

 ![Where I left Off Paper trail](/where-i-left-off.jpg)